putteneersjoris/linux-cheatsheet/README.md

 this is a collection of cheatsheets I use on a daily basis.

-currently 5 cheatshets are being maintained on a weekly basis.
+currently 5 cheatsheets are being maintained on a weekly basis.

 cheatsheets include: